hyperledger-solang/solang/docs/language.rst

         }
     }

+If the ``internal`` or ``external`` keyword is omitted, the type defaults to internal.

 Just like any other type, a function type can be a function argument, function return type, or a contract storage variable.
 Internal function types cannot be used in public functions parameters or return types.
-If the ``internal`` or ``external`` keyword is omitted, the type defaults to internal.

 An external function type is a reference to a function in a particular contract.
 It stores the address of the contract, and the function selector.
-An internal function type only stores the function selector.
-When assigning a value to an external function selector, the contract and function must be specified.
+An internal function type only stores the function reference.
+When assigning a value to an external function selector, the contract and function must be specified, by using a function on particular contract instance.

 .. code-block:: javascript